o7dn/NGL-DIE/README.md

 # NGL-DIE
-Simple NGL Spammer, Makke sure to Star if u like it.
+Simple NGL Spammer, Makk sure to Star if u like it.

+# Soon new Version